Last Updated on

 What it does: GTmetrix shows you how long it takes your page to load, the total size of the page in bytes, the number of requests that it took to load the page entirely.
 It will also show you exactly where and why it’s slow, thus revealing optimization opportunities for you to do better.
 It does all of this by spitting out two scores – PageSpeed and YSlow.
-PageSpeed and YSlow use two different metrics to gauge page speed, essentially giving you a second opinion within just one tool, and thereby painting an even more comprehensive picture of where you fall short, and how to fix it.
+PageSpeed and YSlow use two different metrics to gauge page speed load time, essentially giving you a second opinion within just one tool, and thereby painting an even more comprehensive picture of where you fall short, and how to fix it.

 You can also see how your page loads on different devices, in seven different test locations around the world.

 All you have to do is type your URL in and click on ‘Test your site’ for all to be revealed – graded in easy-to-understand As, Bs, Cs, Ds and shades of green, yellow, orange and red.
 It brings to mind that Kindergarten song ‘Green means go, yellow means slow, and red means stop’, which is honestly in keeping with their easy-to-use interface and easy-to-understand reporting.

 Why we like it: Along with the whole ‘two for one’ PageSpeed/YSlow score (who doesn’t feel reassured by a second opinion?) we really like that GTMetrix gives your page speed load time numbers with a little bit of context.
 By clicking on the small arrow next to each number, you can see your number relative to the overall internet average for that metric.
 For eg., your fully loaded time may be 4.6s, but the average fully loaded time is 6.8s.

 Where to find it: https://gtmetrix.com/